 Berrington Hall's volunteer seamstresses

-At Berrington we have a group of enthusiastic sewing volunteers who try to make the image of the Georgians strolling around Berrington into a reality, and we would like to share with you their story and experience.
+At Berrington we have a group of enthusiastic sewing volunteers who try to make the image of the Georgians strolling around Berrington into a reality.
+They have worked tirelessly to help our team with the new exhibition, 'A Dress Fit for a King'.
+They have created a series of pieces that have been included in this new exhibition on the first floor, and we would like to share with you their story and experience.

 So, joining together to form a group of sewing volunteers, they set about creating a whole host of costumes that could be tried on and worn by our visitors.